 A device in which a set of contacts is opened or closed by a mechanical force supplied by turning on current in an electromagnet.
 The contacts are isolated from the electromagnet.

-A characteristic of a material that opposes the flow of electrons.
-It results in loss of energy in a circuit dissipated as heat.
+Resistance is a measure of the opposition to current flow of electrons in an electrical circuit.
+It results in loss of energy in a circuit dissipated as heat.as heat.

 A circuit component that provides resistance to current in the circuit.